retroaalto/atOS/README.md

 ## Overview

-**atOS-RT** is a 32-bit operating system built in **C** and **assembly language** from the ground up.
+**atOS-RT** is a 32-bit operating system built in **C** and **Assembly language** from the ground up.
 This open-source project is crafted for enthusiasts and developers who want to dive deep into low-level system programming without the typical security restrictions of modern OSes.
 With atOS-RT, you have complete freedom to explore and modify every aspect of the system.

 ---